shellshore4/tf_3proxies_deploy/README.md

 # 3Proxy with Terraform and Ansible

 This project automates the provisioning and setup of AWS EC2 instances using Terraform and Ansible to create proxies with 3Proxy.
+You can then chain those proxies with proxychains4 or others.

 ## Project Structure